joe cortez bio

 Joe has refereed over 176 World Championship Fights, which included such great fighters as: Mike Tyson, George Foreman, Roberto Duran, Oscar De La Hoya, Julio Cesar Chavez, Evander Holyfield, Floyd Mayweather, Manny Pacquiao, Fernando Vargas, Felix Trinidad just to name a few.
 Joe is known for his catchphrase during pre-fight instructions, "I'm Fair But I'm Firm!" is now a registered trademark.

 Joe has appeared in several major production films including: "Rocky Balboa" with Sylvester Stallone, "I Spy" with Eddie Murphy, "Play It To The Bone" with Antonio Banderas and Woody Harrelson; and "Undisputed" with Wesley Snipes.

 Joe Cortez was inducted into the in New Jersey Boxing Hall Of Fame in 1998, World Boxing Hall Of Fame 2000, the International Boxing Hall Of Fame in 2011 and Nevada Boxing Hall Of Fame in 2013.
 He retired from refereeing in September 2012 after Canelo Alvarez vs Josesito Lopez championship fight.

-Most recent career opportunities include having been a boxing analyst with ESPN and DAZN, Joe is once again licensed with the Nevada State Athletic Commission as a Review Official for the "Instant Replay".
+Most recent activities include boxing analysis with Showtime, ESPN and DAZN, Joe is once again licensed with the Nevada State Athletic Commission as a Review Official for the "Instant Replay".
 You can see Joe Cortez actively on Facebook and other Social Media platforms through his shows, Fair But Firm and The Joe Cortez Show.
-Joe Cortez created the space for the Nevada Boxing Hall Of Fame at the Boulevard Mall in Las Vegas.
-Keep your eye on Joe Cortez as he has big things coming your way soon!
+Joe is still very active.
+Look for the Fair But Firm Boxing Academy to begin soon, and an upcoming boxing video game!
+Other announcements coming soon!